-Students will be made aware that some information cannot be held confidential and will be made to understand that certain disclosures will need to be acted upon.
-Students will, however, be offered sensitive and appropriate support.
+Pupils will be made aware that some information cannot be held confidential and will be made to understand that certain disclosures will need to be acted upon.
+Pupils will, however, be offered sensitive and appropriate support.
 The following procedures will be adhered to by all adults:

 a) Disclosure or suspicion of possible abuse – the School’s child protection procedure will be followed.
 (See relevant policy)

-b) Disclosure of pregnancy or advice on contraception – the School will at all times put the student first and offer support but the following procedures will be followed:
+b) Disclosure of pregnancy or advice on contraception – the School will at all times put the pupil first and offer support but the following procedures will be followed:

-i. encourage the students to talk to their parents
+i. encourage the pupils to talk to their parents

 ii. offer help in talking to their parents